 The COVID-19 pandemic has ground the justice system to a halt — just as it has so many other things.
+Personal injury lawyers in Belleville, IL and around the nation, as well as the clients they represent are likely feeling the frustration of waiting for their day in court.

 But with 2020 behind us, and 2021 holding the promise of widespread vaccinations, everybody wants to know: what’s next?